timescale/docs/use-timescale/continuous-aggregates/compression-on-continuous-aggregates.md

 they can't be updated or deleted.
 For continuous aggregates, that means compressed chunks can't be refreshed.

-If you receive historical data and need to refresh a compressed chunk, see [the troubleshooting guide][troubleshooting].

 <Highlight type="warning">
 You can't refresh the compressed regions of a continuous aggregate.
 To avoid conflicts between compression and refresh, make sure you set `compress_after`